ghazanfaran/Zues-NL-retrofit-models/README.md

 # Zues-NL-retrofit-models

-Some of the retrofit models are used in the following papers.
+Some of these models are used in the following papers.
 Thank you